m-p-esser/unsplash_photo_trends/README.md

 ├── output           --> Deliverables in form of reports or models │   ├── models
 │   └── reports
-├── src              --> Source code (Python, JS)
+├── references       --> Data dictionaries, manuals, and all other explanatory materials ├── src              --> Source code (Python, JS)
 │   ├── commoncrawl
 │   └── prefect